 Introduction to Create a Decision Tree

 With the recent rapid growth of the amount of data generated by information systems, to handle large data sets, there is a dominant need for the decision tree to reduce computation complexity.
 A decision tree can be considered the most important approach for representing classifiers.
 In other words, we can say the data are structured using a divide and conquer strategy. up to know we have only explored.
 A decision tree is structured as a framework to accurate the values and probability of outcomes decisions from each level of the node, helping decision-makers to choose correct predictions among the various inappropriate data.

 In this article, you will walk through how to create a decision tree based on sample data in a simple way.

 What is a Decision Tree?

 A decision tree is a binary hierarchical structure that identifies the way where each node split a data set based on different conditions.
 To construct an optimal tree with a model approach to classify a response variable that predicts the value of a target variable with simple decision rules (if-then-else statements).
 The approach is supervised learning mostly used in classification problems and considered to be a very effective predictive model.
 They are used in different application domains like Game theory, Artificial Intelligence, Machine Learning, Data Mining and areas like security and medicine.

 How to Create a Decision Tree?

 A decision tree is created in simple ways with the top-down manner; they consist of nodes that form a directed node which has root nodes with no incoming edges all other nodes are called decision -nodes (internal node and leaf nodes which corresponds to attribute and class labels) with at least one incoming edges.
-The main goal from the data sets is to minimize the generalization errors by finding the optimal solution in the decision tree.
+The main goal of the data sets is to minimize the generalization errors by finding the optimal solution in the decision tree.